 Do you need a twist on your photographic inspiration?
 Check out the following HDR photographers.
 The techniques they use to create surrealistic images combine multiple exposures to capture a wider range of value and color.
+The HDR effect.

 Since most HDR photography is used to achieve difficult exposures with wider dynamic ranges, the subject matter of the art tends to be architectural or landscape in nature; however, there are many different forms of abstract HDR photographers.
 These photographers are setting the standard for stylized HDR work and are worth studying.
 Most of their portfolios are extensive, so check them out and let us know which photographers inspire you.